mayaanne/foundations/sprint-2/core-learning-plan.md

 ## Formulate Learning Plan
+Time to create your Learning Plan!
+Write your findings on a temporary document (word, google docs, text edit etc).
 The Learning Plan needs to include the following elements:

 - A description of your own strengths and limitations